karanlyons/chump/docs/index.rst

 Usage Examples
 ==============

 Chump's meant to be easy to use.
-Sending a message is just as easy as in the example above, but there's more you can do.
-Here are some examples:
+Sending a message is just as simple as in the example above, but there's more you can do.

 Creating and sending a message yourself: